jrenaud90/CyRK/README.md

 (same for all y's).
 - [Issue 3](https://github.com/jrenaud90/CyRK/issues/3): Right now the cython version only allows for complex-valued y-values.
-- [Issue 5](https://github.com/jrenaud90/CyRK/issues/5): The numba solver is worse than the pure python scipy solver at large timespans (high integration times).

 ## Citing CyRK